-Meanwood Valley Circular Walk
+Walk the Meanwood Valley Circular

 With the Meanwood Valley Trail firmly on your map.
 Why not turn this straight route into a circular walk through the reserve.
 This loop is just shy of 7 kilometres and never strays too far from the Beck watercourse.
 Under foot the route is majority trail and partially paved.
 Checkout the full route at All Trails here.

 The team over at Leeds Run Routes have put together a 14km route around the Meanwood Valley Trail.
 You’ll stride through some of the best greenspaces in the area, including Meanwood Park, Golden Acre Park, and Breary Marsh.

 The reserve has some really exciting terrain and landscapes to explore with your dog.
 Including plenty of opportunities to let the dog off the leash.

 Meanwood Valley Local Nature Reserve is a perfect environment for lots of different wildlife.
 Woodlands to meadows to ponds are the places you can enjoy wildlife up close.